Can Reading E-books Be Bad for My Kids?

 With all the latest technology, are e-books the best solution for reading?

 Let's face it, we live in a world where everything is about going to a more convenient application.
 E-books are the perfect example of this.
 Yes, it may be much easier to pick up a viewer and load the book you want to read, but does it give you that same feeling?

 Many experts say that allowing kids to read e-books is removing the use of imagination, especially where the advanced e-books come into play.
 These enhanced versions have more distracting things on them that will pull the attention away from the book.

 The effect of e-books on literacy

-Since all they have to do is listen to the e-book (if in audio form), how exactly does that teach our children to read.
+Since all they have to do is listen to the e-book (if in audio form), how exactly does that teaches our children to read?
 There is no need for them to try and sound out the words because the tablet is doing it for them.
 Many experts have decided that this will not help small children to read.
-They encourage parents to use the traditional books when getting children ready to start reading.
+They encourage parents to use traditional books when getting children ready to start reading.